cocos/cocos-engine/EngineErrorMap.md

 Can not set the scroll view content when it hasn't UITransform or its parent hasn't UITransform.

+### 4303

+The %s scrollBar on the '%s' node is not available, please check it.

 ### 4400

 Invalid RichText img tag!
 The sprite frame name can't be found in the ImageAtlas!